Create a child of a VM Object.

 The size of the VMO will be rounded up to the next page size boundary.

-By default the rights of the child handled will be the same as the
+By default the rights of the child handle will be the same as the

 original with a few exceptions.
 See